shirleytingyen/Gesture-Based-Human-Robot-Collaboration/README.md

-Title: A View-Invariant Framework using 3D Skeletal Joint-Angle Dynamics

-Abstract:
+# Abstract

 This research proposes a robust human-robot collaboration (HRC) framework that enables intuitive robot control via vision.
 The core objective is to translate dynamic human gestures captured from a moving robot's perspective into actionable commands.
-By leveraging a Dilated Temporal Convolutional Network with Residual Connections (ResDTCN), this project uplifts 2D keypoint sequences into 3D skeletal structures.
-To overcome perspective distortion and camera ego-motion, we introduce Joint-Angle Deltas as a view-invariant feature.
+By leveraging a Dilated Temporal Convolutional Network, this project uplifts 2D keypoint sequences into 3D skeletal structures.
+To overcome perspective distortion and camera ego-motion, I introduce Joint-Angle Deltas as a view-invariant feature.
 Grounded in biological joint kinematics rather than unstable pixel coordinates, this framework delivers a scalable and reliable interface for smart manufacturing environments.

-1. Motivation
+# Motivation

-In modern industrial settings, robots must respond to human commands in real-time.
-However, traditional vision systems face several bottlenecks:
-  Limitations of 2D Perception: Standard 2D gesture recognition is highly sensitive to the distance between the human and the robot, often failing when scale changes.

-  Perspective Instability: In an egocentric setup, the robot's own movement introduces significant noise into the visual stream.
-A unified 3D representation is required to decouple human motion from camera motion.

-  The Need for Intuitive Interaction: Moving away from heavy tablets or fixed consoles, gesture-based control allows operators to direct robots "on the fly".
-This requires high-fidelity recognition that can distinguish between accidental movements and intentional commands.
+In modern industrial environments, robots are expected to respond to human commands in real time, making robust vision-based interaction increasingly important.
+However, traditional vision systems face several key challenges.
+First, conventional 2D gesture recognition is highly sensitive to the distance between the human and the robot, leading to significant performance degradation under scale variations.
+Second, in egocentric robotic setups, the robot's own motion introduces substantial perspective changes and visual noise, making it difficult to distinguish human motion from camera motion.
+A unified 3D representation is therefore essential to achieve viewpoint-invariant perception.
+Finally, replacing traditional interfaces such as tablets or fixed control panels with gesture-based interaction enables more intuitive and flexible robot operation.
+To support reliable human–robot collaboration, the system must accurately differentiate intentional command gestures from natural, unintended human movements.

-2. Methodology & Model Optimization
+# Methodology & Model Optimization

    2.1.
 Temporal 3D Skeletal Lifting (ResDTCN Architecture)The primary computational backbone processes 2D keypoint sequences $(N \times \text{Joints} \times 2)$ extracted from monocular camera streams (or dataset annotations like annot2):
    Residual Temporal Blocks: Replaces sequential 1D convolutions with Residual Blocks (ResNet-style shortcuts) to mitigate gradient vanishing and capture deep spatio-temporal features.